 I have been working with digital media for over 20 years.
 It is the most democratic and timeless medium I can imagine.
 Digital files can be perfectly reproduced in infinite copies, and as long as they are based on maintained standards, they can live forever.
 Some might even say that digital media is the perfect medium.
 Maybe...

-What is certain is that digital technology gives us the ability to store our ideas in code and send them to eternity.
+What is certain is that digital technology allows us to store our ideas in code and send them into eternity.
 They allow us to share them with the world by removing borders and restrictions.

 However, what if we desire a more biological approach to art?